japila-books/apache-spark-internals/docs/storage/BlockManagerMaster.md

 WARN Failed to remove RDD [rddId] - [exception]
 ```

-If it is a `blocking` operation, it waits for a result for xref:rpc:index.adoc#spark.rpc.askTimeout[spark.rpc.askTimeout], xref:rpc:index.adoc#spark.network.timeout[spark.network.timeout] or `120` secs.
+If it is a `blocking` operation, it waits for a result for rpc:index.md#spark.rpc.askTimeout[spark.rpc.askTimeout], rpc:index.md#spark.network.timeout[spark.network.timeout] or `120` secs.

 == [[removeShuffle]] Removing Shuffle Blocks -- `removeShuffle` Method